I’m often asked about mistakes that I’ve made when using a Memory Palace Network for language learning.

 And this is perhaps where my biggest memorization mistake comes in.

-I kicked the rote learning habit when I pieced together the classic mnemonic ideas with the core principles of the Magnetic Memory system (each letter gets one or more dedicated Palace, the principle of word division, the principle of not crossing one’s own path or trapping oneself and the principle of relaxation).
+I kicked the rote learning habit when I pieced together the classic mnemonic ideas with the core principles of the Magnetic Memory Method.

-But the biggest memorization mistake I made was to use the term “memory work” in my books.
+But the biggest memorization mistake I made was to use the term “work” in my books.

 Of course, in this context I use “memory work” in a positive sense and I think I’m probably influenced by how my Systema instructor (Russian Martial Arts) often talks about “soft work,” exercises which involve deep states of relaxation during confrontation with an attacker.